drawveloper/zob/README.md

 ### The accumulated layers of abstraction hinders first steps

 Try explaining to a friend who's curious about programming how your frontend setup works.
-They probably won't listen long enough to get to the `package.json`, and by `webpack` you've lost them.
+They probably won't listen long enough to get to `package.json`, and by `webpack` you've lost them.
 When I was a kid, programming had much a more immediate positive feedback loop.
 I changed local HTML, reloaded the browser and saw the effects.
 I got hooked into it - that made me explore further.
-This is crucial for having more people join the field - making inclusive tools for beginners (and minimalists).
+This is crucial for having more people join the field - having more inclusive tools for beginners (and minimalists).
 I want to build tools that bring me back to that feeling of mesmerizing, iterative evolution.
 "First, do it".
 Doing the first thing, taking the first step must be simple.

 ### zob is free forever